-Expert Cane Woven Chair Repairs Across Canada
+Expert Cane and Pre Woven Chair Repair, Canada

-Traditional Seven Step Hand Caning (with drilled holes)
+Hand Cane - Traditional Seven Step Hand Caning (with drilled holes)

 Holes are drilled around the perimeter of the frame and individual strands of cane are hand woven through the series of drilled holes.